mindaugas-karla/Front-End-Web-Developer-Nanodegree/project-7-travel-app/README.md

 ![](images/image6.png)

 ### API Used
-This project using 4 API Geonames, WeatherBit and Pixabay.
+This project using 4 API Geonames, WeatherBit, Pixabay and Restcountries.

 - To set API you need to create a file named .env with the following code and your API credentials.
 ```